 Today, I can’t help but smile when I remember the panic attack I had.
 I’m doing just fine.
 I make mistakes in the forms of words sometimes but not as often as at the beginning when I had no idea of what prefixes and suffixes go with which word.

 All I had to do was to not give up and to keep going every day step by step, hour after hour.
 The most frequent words have sunk in, along with the correct suffixes, and they now somehow “fit” in context correctly.
 By the way, I experienced the same feeling of despair with English phrasal verbs, German word order, Spanish irregular verbs, French irregular pronunciation, Russian declination of nouns, and Slovak Sign Language numerals.
 However, it can all be learned naturally if you have regular contact with the language.
 No miracles are necessary.

-I’m sure the participants of the Autodidacts’ Academy smile now because we keep repeating this in the course all the time.
+I’m sure the participants of our courses smile now because we keep repeating this all the time.
 It’s not something new for me, but it has proven itself true even in my 9th language.
 Only when I started having conversations 3 times a week in October has my Swahili really gone up.